piodag/pRFpar/README.md

 # Random Forest significance test - Permutations

-This is a fork oof the CRAN {pRF} package
+This is a fork oof the **CRAN** *{pRF}* package

-- Added parallelised permutation.
-Permutation with large n are computationally more accessible.
+- Added parallelised permutations.
+Permutations with large *n* are computationally more accessible.
-- Added plotBH() function to create a Benjamini-Hochberg plot with adjustable FDR slope.
+- Added *plotBH()* function to create a Benjamini-Hochberg plot with adjustable FDR slope.